Acre (state): Development from territory to statehood

 Exercising a prominent role in national exports until 1913, when rubber was introduced to European and North American markets, Acre enjoyed a period of great prosperity.
 At the start of the 20th century, in a period of less than ten years, it grew to have more than 50,000 inhabitants.

 From 1946 on, the federal government undertook actions to revive the economy of the Amazon Basin, and to include it in regional development projects.

 Attending to the judicial arrangements of the Treaty of Petrópolis, President Rodrigues Alves sanctioned the law which created the Territory of Acre (1904), further dividing it into three departments: Alto Acre, Alto Purús, and Alto Juruá, the latter being separated to form Alto Tarauacá (1912).
 The departmental administration was exercised until 1921 by mayors appointed by the President of Brazil.
 At that time the arrangements were altered, passing the administration to a governor.
 The second Constitution of Brazil (1934) conceded to Acre the right to elect representatives to the National Congress of Brazil.

 During the Estado Novo (New State) political ideas involving the valorization of the interior took hold, with the intention of promoting the articulation of more isolated areas.
 Thereafter, the vote of 1946 commended the channeling of budgetary resources from the Union to the Amazon, determining that the Territory of Acre would be elevated to the condition of state as soon as its revenue reached the equivalent of the lowest state tax exaction.

 In the 1960s, the second cycle of efforts to accelerate the progress of the Amazon area was begun with the Superintendency of the Development of the Amazon (Superintendência do Desenvolvimento da Amazônia or SUDAM, 1966).
 Better networking of regional sub-sectors within the state was sought out, thus connecting the branch lines of the Transamazônica, which connected Rio Branco and Brasiléia, on the upper course of the Acre River, and Cruzeiro do Sul, on the banks of the Juruá, crossing the valleys of the Purús and the Tarauacá.
 Planning politics developed, therefore, destined to correct the demographic, economic, and political distortions of national integration.

 Demographics

-According to the IBGE of 2007, there were 664,000 people residing in the state. making Acre the third least populated state.
+According to the IBGE of 2022, there were 830,018 people residing in the state. making Acre the third least populated state.
 The population density was 4.5 inh./km2.

 Urbanization: 69.6% (2006); Population growth: 3.3% (1991–2000); Houses: 162,000 (2006).

-The last PNAD (National Research for Sample of Domiciles) census revealed the following numbers: 441,000 Brown (Multiracial) people (66.5%), 172,000 White (26.0%), 45,000 Black (6.8%), 4,000 Asian or Amerindian people (0.7%).
+The last Census in 2022 revealed the following numbers: 549,889 Brown (Multiracial) people (66.3%), 177,992 White (21.4%), 71,086 Black (8.6%), 29,163 Amerindian people (3.5%).

-Indigenous population

-Acre is inhabited by various indigenous groups of the Panoan language family, including Kashinawa, Jaminawa and Xanenawa.
-There are also three groups of other language families, Madiha (Kulina) of the Arawan family as well as Yine (Manchineri) and Ashaninka (Kampa) of the Arawakan family.